storyfeet/dugi_bialan/content/sign.md

 Handemes - Units of meaning.
 -------

-Each word is made of a Shape,  Position, Angle, and Gesture
+Each Signed word is made of a Shape,  Position, Angle, followed by a series of Gestures, which may require their own parameters.

 Make the Shape, with your hand in the first angle, and position, them move your hand to the second angle and position.